fulvio9999/docker-p2p-file-sharing/README.md

 ---

-## ⚙️ System Architecture

-The system architecture includes:
-- A **central tracker** for managing peers and file metadata (called the *server*).
-- Multiple **peers** capable of acting as both file providers and requesters (called *nodes*).
-- An efficient communication protocol for file sharing and peer coordination.

 ## 🛠️ System Architecture

 The system is designed as a **distributed peer-to-peer network** for file sharing.
 It consists of the following key components and their interactions: